nikita-skobov/voskrust/README.md

 ```

 simpletest just uses the `vosk_set_log_level` function.
 If it builds and runs successfully, then the other functions should work as well.

+# LICENSE

+This project uses vosk which is licensed under apache2, so i decided this project will also be licensed under apache2

+See the vosk license here: https://github.com/alphacep/vosk-api/blob/master/COPYING